top of page

 • Kensington Gardens – Serene and elegant, right next to Kensington Palace.

-5. Take in Panoramic Views at the Sky Garden or Horizon 22
+8. Take in Panoramic Views at the Sky Garden or Horizon 22

 You don’t have to pay for The Shard to get epic city views!
 Sky Garden and Horizon 22 both offer incredible panoramas, and they’re completely free.
-Just make sure to book a ticket online in advance (slots can go quickly, especially at sunset).
+Just make sure to book a ticket online in advance.
+Slots can go quickly, especially at sunset.

-6. Find the Fun Little Spots
+9. Find the Fun Little Spots

-7. Stroll Through the Markets
+10. Stroll Through the Markets

 Even if you’re not buying anything, London’s markets are a feast for the senses.